 “I live right up the street (5 houses away),” she said pointing to her home over her shoulder.
 Her ungloved hand was extended in friendship and the smile on her face broke the new loneliness of Esther (also not her real name).
 Near 80 and alone for the first time in more than half a century, the new voice of a long-time neighbor brightened her eyes.

 “I saw the notice of your husband’s death and wanted to pay my respects and then when I saw you in the garden, I thought I would just come and keep you company.”
-Esther welcomed her new friend into the presence of his flowers and the two began to dirty their hands in bringing life out of soil.
+Esther welcomed her new friend into the presence of her flowers and the two began to dirty their hands in bringing life out of soil.

 Some days later, Diane had a roast in the pot and a new thought.
 Moments later she knocked on Esther’s door.
 “I have a roast in the pot, and it’s just me and my husband.
 It’s always more fun to cook for three than it is for two, would you please come and join us.”